innocent-charles/innocent-charles/README.md

-- Hi, I'm an Indiepreneur, AI & ML Software Engineer, and Growth hacker with the prime directive in using technology to make a positive contribution to humanity.
-I possess a background in software engineering and am well-versed in data architecture, back-end, and AI technologies which allows me to drive business values.
-Let's connect if you want to do the same and share lollipop moments.
+- I'm AI veteran, hands on experienced in business of AI, co-founded and lead AI/ML operations at Sartify (sartify.com) to help business transform into exponential growth with AI, -- the inflection point where business is able to unlock the trapped value living inside the business to achieve superior growth, business transformation and leaping ahead of competitors or taking blue ocean approach with AI.

+- My prime directive is in creating and deploying robust, scalable and advanced AI technologies at scale to solve most complex business challenges for SME and Fortune 1000 companies.

+- I have grown up in software engineering and applied artificial intelligence background, creative thinker and growth hacker in term of data and business perceptive, love seeing business values out of technology.

+- Generally : curious minded inspired by nature and future..
      - Here is where to find me :
        - [Linkedin](https://www.linkedin.com/in/innocent-charles/)

-- © Curious minded inspired by nature and future.

 <!---
 innocent-charles/innocent-charles is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.